mklemmingen/hangman-2/README.md

 # hanging_man
-simple hanging man game with universal dictionary support.
-Want to make the strongest hangman computer?
-Make a bigger dictionary for him.

 The game has a D&D like story-aspect to it to make it stand out against simple vanilla hangman games.
 It supports both english and german.